 If you have been charged with public intoxication, you should consult with a criminal defense lawyer to review the case and legal options.
 Don’t settle for a public defender who will seek a quick plea bargain – which is a conviction on your record.
 We will closely review the details and explain what a prosecutor must prove.

-To give readers useful information about drunk in public laws, our California criminal defense lawyers are providing an overview below.
+To give readers useful information about drunk in public laws, our criminal defense lawyers are providing an overview below.

 Definition of Drunk in Public – Penal Code 647(f)